 Creating electronic devices comes with its challenges.
 How can the creation of electronic enclosures participate in the development of your electronics project and in the growth of your business?
 Never forget about the advantages of better scalability and adaptability for your electronics enclosures.
 While creating these electronic devices, you must meet changing market demands with unbeatable lead-times thanks to an optimized and scalable manufacturing process.
 Making the most of Just-In-Time manufacturing and getting the parts you need when you need them might also be a huge advantage for your business.

 The freedom offered by additive manufacturing has almost no limits.
 Creating snap fits, interlocking joints, threaded fasteners, and living hinges are all possible when 3D printing enclosures.
-Adapt your enclosure with all the functionalities you’ve envisioned for it.
+Adapt your housings with all the functionalities you’ve envisioned for it.
 3D printing gives access to a design flexibility injection molding just can’t offer.
 Indeed, with a mold, you won’t be able to change its design to make modifications to your final parts.
 If you need to modify your project, then you will need to start from the beginning and re-do the whole process again.

 Moreover, mass-customization is a great benefit of additive manufacturing.
 You can adapt your file to the needs of your customer.
 It won’t be more expensive to manufacture several iterations of your enclosure using 3D printing!